 YACC Presentation – A Call to Action

 As a highly engaging speaker, I probably could have listened to Karine talk all day.
-She shared the history of YACC from how it came to be to how they are currently generating donations as a non-profit organization, that keep the doors open servicing a growing population of young adults with cancer.
+She shared the history of YACC from how it came to be, to how they are currently generating donations as a non-profit organization, that keep the doors open servicing a growing population of young adults with cancer.
 They host a number of events annually, one of which was the retreat I was attending, which is a free experience for survivors.
 They will even cover travel costs for some people depending on personal circumstances.
 A newer experience they’ve started is called Retreat Yourself Adventure which is an outdoor experience hosted in Newfoundland every year.
 Click here to learn more about it.
 Another is an annual conference that happens in Newfoundland.
-Karine shared that this years conference had 358% greater demand than spots available.
+Karine shared that this years conference had 358% greater demand than spots available in 2019.

 With the AYA community wildly under serviced, this organization is one of few, if not the only with the type of capacity they already have.
 But in order to appropriately service the entire nation, they need help.
 Karine discussed the ways in which people can support YACC – primarily through fundraisers but I would appeal to ANY institutional corporation to learn more about this organization and help them expand their capacity to service those extra 358% of people who desperately need their help.
 The bottomline is, there are 22 young adults who are diagnosed with cancer in Canada EVERY DAY and only 1 of them will find YACC.
 They need your help.